About system locations

 If you have enabled SNMP support on one or more Conferencing Nodes in a particular location, you must also select the SNMP Network Management System (NMS) to which SNMP traps will be sent.
 The selected NMS is used for all Conferencing Nodes in the location that have SNMP support enabled.

-Policy profiles are used to configure how Pexip Infinity uses external policy and/or local policy to control Pexip Infinity's call policy and routing decisions.
+Policy profiles specify how Pexip Infinity uses external policy and/or local policy to control its call policy and routing decisions.
 You can configure Pexip Infinity to use a different policy profile per system location.

 For more information, see Using external and local policy to control Pexip Infinity behavior.